Types of Personal Loan

 Read more about personal loan fees and features here.

 Personal Loan Providers: Which option is best for you?

 It’s a competitive world out there when it comes to reputable lenders.
-But thanks to the online world, choosing a personal loan provider is a lot easier; Mozo allows you to compare 140 loans from 43 financial providers.
-Check out the comprehensive list that could help you save thousands by finding the best provider with lower interest rates and cheaper fees.
+But thanks to the online world, choosing a personal loan provider is a lot easier.
+Here's what's on the table:

-Peer to peer lender (P2P): With fewer overheads P2P loans offer standout rates, low fees and access to funds on the same day.
+- Peer to peer lender (P2P): With fewer overheads P2P loans offer standout rates, low fees and access to funds on the same day.
 Peer to peer lenders generally use a tier based pricing system, which means they reserve their best interest rates for creditworthy customers.
-Compare peer to peer loans.

 Tips for getting your loan approved: